hansonhl/antra/README.md

 After defining the nodes, pass in the root node to the `antra.ComputationGraph` constructor, to construct the computation graph.

-`antra` is agnostic to the input and output types of each node's functions, unless working with batched computations and interventions, which currently requires `pytorch`.

 In the following we use an example to explain how to construct a computation graph using `antra`.